Germany: 3 alleged ISIS members arrested

 European officials told CNN they believe ISIS is ratcheting up its planning for international attacks to retaliate for losses in Syria, Iraq and Libya.

-In 2015 and 2016, several European countries have experienced atrocities linked to ISIS-affiliated terrorists and "lone wolf" actors who have pledged loyalty to the jihadist group, including the Paris attacks.
+In 2015 and 2016, several European countries have experienced atrocities, including the Paris attacks, that were linked to ISIS-affiliated terrorists and "lone wolf" actors who have pledged loyalty to the jihadist group.

 French Prime Minister Manuel Valls warned Sunday that France remains a target for terror and the country will suffer new attacks.